 There are a handful of hake species encountered by fishermen participating in the Multispecies Groundfish Fishery.
 Many of these hakes are difficult to distinguish morphologically in person and from video footage.
-Because White Hake is a regulated groundfish species that are difficult to differentiate from other dorsally-filamented hake (red, spotted, southern hakes), clearly documenting all of the individuals from these hake species is important for generating accurate estimates of the catch of White Hake.
-Each discarded dorsal-filamented hake that can be positively identified during MREM review will receive an annotation of HAKE, RED/WHITE/SPOTD/SOUTHERN MIX.
+Because White Hake is a regulated groundfish species that are difficult to differentiate from other dorsally-filament hake (red, spotted, southern hakes), clearly documenting all of the individuals from these hake species is important for generating accurate estimates of the catch of White Hake.
+Under Amendment 23 only White Hake is required to be retained and processed on shore by a DSM.
+All whole hake that are discarded will have a catch annotation using the HAKE, RED/WHITE/SPOTTED/SOUTHERN MIX species code.
+There are no Incident Reporting requirements for mixed hake discards since species identification cannot be consistently determined using EM footage.
 Individuals that can be positively identified as Silver Hake or Offshore Hake should NOT be included as part of this tally because they are non-groundfish species (i.e. species that can be discarded without catch entries).